Senate poised to pass biggest piece of tech regulation in decades

 The proposal gained significant traction in Washington amid mounting bipartisan concern that social media platforms could deepen mental health issues among kids and teens and expose children to dangerous material online.

-The push gained major backers, including President Biden, who endorsed the bill in July, saying of KOSA: “Pass it.
+The push gained major backers, including President Biden, who endorsed the bill in July, saying: “Pass it.
 Pass it.
 Pass it.”

 The updated version seeks to head off concerns by stripping key enforcement powers from state attorneys general and giving regulators at the Federal Trade Commission a more central role in overseeing its protections.
 Blumenthal’s office released a letter from more than a half-dozen LGBT rights groups rescinding their opposition to the measure due to the changes.